 In each of these cases, it is the job of the robot controller to convert the task specification to forces and torques at the actuators.
 Control strategies to achieve the behaviors described above are known as motion (or position) control, force control, hybrid motion-force control, and impedance control.
-Which of these behaviors is appropriate depends on both the task and the environment.
-For example, a force-control goal makes sense when the endeffector is in contact with something, but not when it is moving in free space.
-We also have a fundamental constraint imposed by the mechanics, irrespective of the environment: the robot cannot independently control both motions and forces in the same direction.
+Which of these behaviors is appropriate depends on both the task and of the environment: the robot cannot independently control both motions and forces in the same direction.
 If the robot imposes a motion then the environment determines the force, and vice versa.